SvenMb/gbrein_tnylpo/README.md

 instructions and features)
 * provides a TPA size of 63,5KB
-* maps CP/M file operations to operations on files in the Unix file system (up to 16 CP/M drives may be mapped to arbitrary Unix directories)
+* maps CP/M file operations to operations on files in the Unix file system
+* allows you to map up to 16 CP/M drives to arbitrary Unix directories
 * supports read-only drives
 * maps the character set of the Unix locale (usually UTF-8) to a user-configurable single byte CP/M character set for console (and optionally, for printer, punch, and reader) I/O
-* provides a built-in curses based emulation of the DEC VT52 terminal for full-screen applications (with extensions such as 8 bit characters, an alternate character set, insert/delete line, character attributes, and VT100 box drawing characters)
+* provides a built-in curses based emulation of the DEC VT52 terminal for full-screen applications (with extensions such as eight bit characters, an alternate character set, insert/delete line commands, character attributes, and VT100 box drawing characters)
 * shields CP/M programs from terminal window resizing
-* allows to use CP/M programs with Unix shell redirections and pipelines.
+* allows to combine CP/M programs with Unix shell redirections and pipelines.
 ## How do I build it?
 Make sure you have a version of the `curses` library supporting wide characters and its headers installed